HasanTarik-REC/Note-Collections/Fourth Year/Even Semester/Software Engineering/Introduction/Introduction.md

 AI software makes use of non-numerical algorithms to solve complex problems that are not amenable to computation or straightforward analysis.<br/>
 Ex.
 Robotics, expert systems, game playing, etc.<br/>

+### **<br/>Software Crisis Problem**
+   - The increasing cost of Computers
+   - Increasing product complexity
+   - Lack of programmers
+   - Slow programmer’s productivity growth
+   - Lack of funding for software engineering research
+   - Rising demand for software
+   - Lack of caffeine in software development organizations<br/>